Woman's hand with white bracelet holding a handful of indigo chips on a dark blue background of more indigo chips

 Aquarelle Liquid Indigo – Saxon Blue

+Availability note: We have ordered Saxon Blue and it should be back in stock by the middle of September.
+Thank you for your patience.
 The legendary Aquarelle Liquid Indigo – Saxon Blue is now available to natural dyers.
 First created in Germany in the 1740s, it is made from natural indigo converted with a strong acid to mimic an acid-type dye.
 It is not a vat dye and you do not use it like vatted indigo.
 It is an easy and marvelous color for wool fibers.
 Saxon blue is greener than traditional vatted indigo.
-In addition, it is a great base for teal, aqua, cornflower, periwinkle, lilac and medium value purple.
-To use, simply measure out the amount of liquid indigo and add to … Read more
+In addition, it is a great … Read more

 On Sale!
 Vibrant Valley Blue Indigo Paste